cchrischen/CUnnect/README.md

 # CUnnect
-CUnnect is a web app that allows users to connect with others by browsing and hosting events.
+CUnnect is a web app built with React and Express that allows users to connect with others by browsing and hosting events.

 ## Getting Started
 ### Prerequisites